Follow these instructions to manually copy and paste text and images from other sources in to the IT Glue document editor.

 A few notes

-- Copying text and images together from Word or other desktop apps is not supported.
+- Copying text and images together from Microsoft Word or other desktop apps is not supported.
 Copying multiple images together from Word or other desktop apps is also not supported.